VrushankPatel/bluelink/README.md

 2. Try adjusting your terminal window size
 3. Check that your terminal supports ANSI color codes

+### Build Issues

+If you encounter build errors related to Firebase:

+1. Ensure you're using a compatible Go version (1.16+)
+2. The Firebase Go Admin SDK has some limitations regarding real-time listeners
+3. Bluelink uses a polling mechanism for compatibility with all Firebase SDK versions

 ### Error Messages

 Common error messages and solutions: